grpc/grpc.io/content/docs/guides/auth/ALTS.md

 ### Overview

-Application Layer Transport Security (ALTS) is a mutual authentication and transport encryption system developed by Google and used for securing RPC communications within Google's infrastructure.
-ALTS is similar in concept to mutual TLS but has been designed and optimized to meet the needs of Google's production environments.
-For more information about ALTS and how it works, see the
+Application Layer Transport Security (ALTS) is a mutual authentication and transport encryption system developed by Google.
+It is used for securing RPC communications within Google's infrastructure.
+ALTS is similar to mutual TLS but has been designed and optimized to meet the needs of Google's production environments.
+For more information, take a look at the [ALTS whitepaper](https://cloud.google.com/security/encryption-in-transit/application-layer-transport-security).
-[ALTS whitepaper](https://cloud.google.com/security/encryption-in-transit/application-layer-transport-security).

 ALTS is now available to all gRPC users, if the application runs on